 Breathed a sigh of relief after submitting the PhD thesis you’ve burnt the midnight oil for?
-Not too soon!
-While submitting your thesis is a massive achievement, defending it is the decider of whether you will receive the doctoral degree or not.
-Although every PhD viva examination is different, there is commonness in the types of questions being asked at each.
+Not so soon!
+While submitting your thesis is a massive achievement, defending it decides whether you will receive the doctoral degree or not.
+Although every PhD viva examination is different, there are similarities in the types of questions asked at each.
 In this article, we shall discuss the most common and potential PhD viva questions and how to answer them.

 Types of PhD Viva Questions